Skip to main content

 • do not wear contact lenses

-You can ask your pharmacist if:
+Ask your pharmacist if:

 • there's anything you can do to treat your eye yourself

-• you can buy anything to help, such as cleaning solutions or eyedrops
+• you can buy anything to help, such as cleaning solutions or eye drops

-• you need to see a GP
+you need to contact a GP

-Non-urgent advice: Contact your GP if:
+Non-urgent advice: Contact a GP if:

 • your eye is not any better after a few days